BIOGRAPHY

 “Mario Bakuna, a man who exudes music. (…) ‘vocals’ doesn’t begin to do him justice: his expressive range and the precision with which he was able to deploy it was truly the band’s fifth instrument. (…) And he did this while playing guitar with precision and finesse. (…) his solos were a further source of amazement, his technique somewhere between finger-picking style and classical.
 His solo introduction to a Baden Powell number made a hash of any attempt at a definition.”
 (The Whitman Review, Wakefield Jazz)

-His albums Where Rio de Janeiro Meets Bahia and Brazilian Landscapes highlight his ability to fuse traditional roots with a contemporary musical sensibility.
-With sold-out concerts and critical acclaim, these projects have toured across 20 European countries, as well as Brazil, Canada, Madagascar, Egypt, Kazakhstan, and Azerbaijan, captivating audiences around the world.
+His acclaimed albums Where Rio de Janeiro Meets Bahia and Brazilian Landscapes showcase his ability to fuse traditional roots with a contemporary musical sensibility.
+With sold-out concerts, glowing reviews, and growing international recognition, Mario Bakuna continues to celebrate and expand the language of Brazilian jazz — bringing its rhythm, warmth, and sophistication to audiences around the globe.

 Venues and festivals where Mario Bakuna has performed include:

-London (Royal Albert Hall, Ronnie Scott's, Pizza Express, Jazz Cafe, Crazy Coqs); Dublin (Arthur's Jazz club); Nottingham (Peggy’s Sky Light); Canada (The Jazz Room, Yardbird Suite); Paris (La Cigale, Sunset Sunside, 360 Paris Music Factory, Le Baiser Salé); Mannheim (Ella and Louis); Augsburg (Jazzclub Augsburg); Copenhagen (Jazzhus Montmartre); Fribourg (La Spirale); Budapest (Opus Jazz Club); Madrid (Sala Clamores) Valência (Café Mercedez); Vienna (Reigen Live); Bad Vöslau (Hob i Raum); Rotterdam (Grounds, Dizzy); Amsterdam (Teatro Munganga, Jazz Café Alto); Brussels (Le Baixu); Ronse (CC De Ververij); Porto (Hot Five Jazz Club); Sao Paulo (Blue Note-SP, JazzB);
+London (Royal Albert Hall, Ronnie Scott's, Pizza Express, Jazz Cafe, Crazy Coqs); Dublin (Arthur's Jazz club); Nottingham (Peggy’s Sky Light); Canada (The Jazz Room, Yardbird Suite); Paris (La Cigale, Le Baiser Salé, Sunset Sunside, 360 Paris Music Factory); Mannheim (Ella and Louis); Augsburg (Jazzclub Augsburg); Paderborn (Paderborn Jazzclub); Copenhagen (Jazzhus Montmartre); Fribourg (La Spirale); Budapest (Opus Jazz Club); Madrid (Sala Clamores) Valência (Café Mercedez); Vienna (Reigen Live); Bad Vöslau (Hob i Raum); Rotterdam (Grounds, Dizzy); Amsterdam (Teatro Munganga, Jazz Café Alto); Brussels (Le Baixu); Porto (Hot Five Jazz Club); Ronse (CC De Ververij); Sao Paulo (Blue Note-SP, JazzB).